 The local and foreign business community reports frequent problems with inconsistent judicial rulings, corruption, and difficulty enforcing judgments.
 For these reasons, most commercial disputes are currently resolved by negotiations facilitated by the Ministry of Commerce, the Cambodian Chamber of Commerce, and other concerned institutions.

-Coface Country Rating: D -- A high-risk political and economic situation and an often very difficult business environment can have a very significant impact on corporate payment behavior.
+Coface Country Rating: C -- A high-risk political and economic situation and an often very difficult business environment can have a very significant impact on corporate payment behavior.

-Coface Business Climate Rating: D -- Corporate default probability is very high
+Coface Business Climate Rating: C -- Corporate default probability is very high

-Cambodia, which has been politically stable since 1997, continues to integrate into the global trading framework.
+Cambodia, which has been politically stable since the late 1990's, continues to integrate into the global trading framework.
 There has been notable reform in the management of public finances and the trade regime is more open and transparent.

 Cambodia has removed most of its non-tariff trade barriers, but import bans and restrictions, discretionary tax levies, non-automatic import licensing, non-transparent government procurement, weak enforcement of intellectual property rights, and inconsistent and cumbersome customs administration add to the cost of trade.